SF Sol FC

 SF Sol’s year long skill development training will be based on a curriculum developed over the last ten years by our executive team.
 The Club will also provide Specialized Clinics during the season that offer a small group of players time to work with one trainer on specific skill sets in order to get targeted training development.
 Players will be placed into the rotation with various drills based on need.
 There is no additional cost for this and will give players customized training to help them improve.

 Specialized trainings cover areas in: goal keeping, injury prevention techniques for girls specifically (especially for the knee’s), and fitness agility.

-Practices will be two times a week for 1.5 hours for Prep teams, the locations will be in San Francisco.
+Practices will be two-three times a week for 1.5 hours for competitive teams, the locations will be in San Francisco.
 Games will be once a week on the weekends with the opportunity to compete in one or two tournaments per season.
 For Rec teams, practices will be once a week and games once a week as well.

 This is a competitive club in which players are expected to take trainings and games seriously in order to improve their skills.
 Of course they need to have fun doing it but each player needs to display respect and effort at every game and practice.
 Players are expected to attend 90% of the games and practices.
 Playing time in games will be based on effort, results of trainings, attitude, and game dynamics.